 MISUSE OF NARCOTIC MEDICATION CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.

 You should not use this medicine if you have severe asthma or breathing problems, or a blockage in your stomach or intestines.

 Tell your doctor if you are pregnant.
-Hydrocodone may cause life-threatening addiction and withdrawal symptoms in a newborn.
+Hydrocodone may cause life-threatening withdrawal symptoms in a newborn.

 Do not drink alcohol.
 Dangerous side effects or death can occur when alcohol is combined with this medicine.